contao/docs/docs/manual/article-management/content-elements.en.md

 ## HTML

-The content element "HTML" adds any HTML code to the article.
+The content element "HTML" adds arbitrary HTML code to the article.
 Note that not all HTML tags are allowed by default.
-The list of allowed tags can be found in the backend settings.
+The list of allowed tags can be configured in the backend settings.

 **HTML code:** Here you can enter the HTML code.